Niagara Falls, New York: Infrastructure

 Niagara Falls is primarily served by the Buffalo Niagara International Airport for regional and domestic flights within the United States.
 The recently expanded Niagara Falls International Airport serves the city, and many cross-border travellers, with flights to Myrtle Beach, Fort Lauderdale, Orlando and Punta Gorda.
 Toronto's Pearson International Airport on the Canadian side is the closest airport offering long-haul international flights for the Niagara region.

 The city is served by Amtrak's Maple Leaf and Empire train services, with regular stops at the Niagara Falls Station and Customhouse Interpretive Center at 825 Depot Ave West.

 Niagara Frontier Transportation Authority is the public transit provider in the Buffalo metro area, with hubs at the Portage Road and Niagara Falls transportation centers.

 Six New York State highways, one three-digit Interstate Highway, one expressway, one U.S. Highway, and one parkways pass through the city of Niagara Falls.
-New York State Route 31, New York State Route 104, and New York State Route 182 are east–west state roadways within the city, while New York State Route 61, New York State Route 265, and New York State Route 384 are north–south state roadways within the city.
+New York State Route 31, New York State Route 104, and New York State Route 182 are east–west state roadways within the city.
+New York State Route 61, New York State Route 265, and New York State Route 384 are north–south state roadways within the city.

 The LaSalle Expressway is an east–west highway which terminates near the eastern edge of Niagara Falls and begins in the nearby town of Wheatfield, New York.
 The Niagara Scenic Parkway is a north–south parkway that formerly ran through the city along the northern edge of the Niagara River.
 It remains in sections and terminates in Youngstown, New York.